 There are four independent GED subtests that cover the academic subject areas of

 The four GED subtests must be taken on a computer.

-The GED exam consists of four independent modules or subtests and can be taken by an adult individual that doesn’t have a high school diploma.
-In most states, the minimum age to qualify for GED testing is sixteen though some states require a higher minimum age.
+The GED exam consists of four independent modules or subtests and can be taken by an adult individual who doesn’t have a high school diploma.
+In most states, the minimum age to qualify for GED testing is sixteen, though some states require a higher minimum age.

 The GED diploma is awarded when test-takers attain sufficient scores on each of the four GED modules.

 These scores are measured on a 100-200 scale, and the passing score is 145 on all four subtests.
 Averaging is no option, so that score must be reached on each subtest.